Magpie Season Is In Full Swing! Here's How to Survive The Swooping Attacks

 Stone the crows!
 Magpie Swooping Season is officially upon us!

-According to the Magpie Alert interactive map, there have been at least 701 attacks and 81 injuries across Australia so far in 2018, and these birds are angry!
+According to the Magpie Alert interactive map, there have been at least 773 attacks and 91 injuries across NSW so far in 2019, and these birds are angry!
 Some of the reports are of a very bloodthirsty nature.

-Those black ’n white birds may see pretty innocuous but come mating season, they transform into ferocious swooping demons, hell-bent on attacking innocent pedestrians, cyclists, mums with prams, kids or anyone crossing their path.
+These black ’n white birds may see pretty innocuous but come mating season (usually for 4 to 6 weeks at the start of Spring), they transform into ferocious swooping demons, hell-bent on attacking innocent pedestrians, cyclists, mums with prams, kids or anyone crossing their path.

 Here are some top tips to survive Magpie Swooping Season: